Bamako

+In recent years, Bamako has seen significant urban development, with the construction of modern buildings, shopping malls, and infrastructure projects aimed at improving the quality of life for its residents.
+The city is home to many notable institutions, such as the University of Bamako, the National Museum of Mali, the Mali National Zoo, and the Grand Mosque of Bamako.
+It is also the location for the Modibbo Keita International Airport.
+The buildings of Bamako have a unique architectural style.

 History

 The area of the city has evidence of settlements since the Palaeolithic era.
-The fertile lands of the Niger River Valley provided the people with an abundant food supply and early kingdoms in the area grew wealthy as they established trade routes linking across west Africa, the Sahara, and leading to northern Africa and Europe.
+The fertile lands of the Niger River Valley provided the people with an abundant food supply and early chiefdoms in the area grew wealthy as they established trade routes linking across west Africa, the Sahara, and leading to northern Africa and Europe as early as 600s BCE.
 The early inhabitants traded gold, ivory, kola nuts, and salt.
-By the 11th century, the Empire of Ghana became the first kingdom to dominate the area.
+By the 11th century, the Empire of Ghana became the first kingdom to dominate the area, later succeeded by the Mali Empire.

-The Mali Empire grew during the early Middle Ages and replaced Ghana as the dominant kingdom in west Africa, dominating Senegal, Gambia, Guinea, and Mauritania.
-In the 14th century, the Mali Empire became increasingly wealthy because of the trade of cotton, gold and salt.
-Bamako became a center of commerce and Islamic learning, but declined when Mali was overthrown by the Songhai.

-The Scottish explorer Mungo Park visited Bamako in 1797 and 1806 during his exploration of the Niger River.
-He estimated that the city at the time held 6000 inhabitants, but it would decline in importance up until the French conquest in 1883 and Bamako being named the capital of French Sudan in 1908.
-A railroad connecting Bamako to Dakar was completed in 1923.
+The kafu of Bamako was founded around 1650 by the Niare family, perhaps associated with a Soninke man named Bamba Sanogo.
+The Toure and Drave families, mostly clerics and merchants, were also prominent in early Bamako.
+It was a client state of the Segou Empire.
+The Scottish explorer Mungo Park visited Bamako in 1806 during his exploration of the Niger River.
+He estimated that the city at the time held 6000 inhabitants, similar to many other commercial settlements across West Africa at the time.